jhach/bump-paper/content/posts/Pro Wrestling Training to Main Roster: Austin Theory from the WWE/index.md

     # Text: "Suggest Changes" # edit text
     # appendFilePath: true # to append file path to Edit link
 ---

-Austin Theory defeated his childhood hero, WWE legend John Cena, by pinfall at Wrestlemania 39 in Los Angeles, California.
-While some may argue that his success has been quick, he's actually been wrestling matches since 2016.
-The 25 year old has 7 years of experience in the wrestling business, not including his training.

 ## Athletic Background
 Austin Theory was involved with bodybuilding before he started training as a Professional Wrestler.